 Class of Fall '18 introduced to the CYA experience!

 Simultaneously adjusting to a new culture, unfamiliar language, different academic environment, and new roommates can be daunting.
 However, CYA's friendly and experienced administrative staff are committed to helping ease the transition and addressing any ongoing concerns.
 CYA administrators have an "open door policy", and students should feel free to drop in for a talk at any time.

-We ensure a successful and safe stay for each student by fostering an atmosphere of open communication between students and staff while encouraging independence and a positive approach to cultural differences.
+The Executive Director of Student Affairs is on hand to deal with any emotional problems (difficulties with roommates, adjustment problems, homesickness, etc.) and give you necessary encouragement and advice.
+In more serious cases, specialist help is also available.
+Indeed, CYA aims to ensure a successful and safe stay for every student by fostering an atmosphere of open communication between students and staff while simultaneously encouraging independence and a positive approach to cultural differences.

-The CYA Student Handbook which you will receive upon arrival, contains a wealth of information about our program and policies, health, traveling, housing, safety and security.
-There is also a section on living in Athens - shopping, laundry, phones, banking, religion, culture, leisure and entertainment suggestions and getting out and about.
+The CYA Student Handbook, which you will receive upon arrival, contains a wealth of information about our program and policies, health, travel, housing, safety and security.
+There is a section on living in Athens, which covers shopping, laundry, phones, banking, religion, and culture, and it also contains suggestions for leisure and entertainment and getting out and about.